-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and cabinet heads continue to review Governor's Phase 3 reopening plan - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - Rhode Island taken off state safe travel / low-risk state list - Hawaii taken off state safe travel / low-risk state list
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and cabinet heads continue to review Governor's Phase 3 reopening plan - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issues new Travel Order for all travelers entering Massachusetts that took effect on August 1st - Rhode Island taken off state safe travel / low-risk state list - Hawaii taken off state safe travel / low-risk state list

-- Colorado, Delaware, West Virginia and Pennsylvania designated as lowrisk states - now exempt from Travel Order - Oregon, Washington state and Wyoming added to lower-risk states now exempt from Travel Order - Announced the extension of the Stop the Spread initiative through September 12, 2020 - o The City of Springfield has petitioned the state to extend the Stop the Spread initiative until September 30, 2020 - Updated gatherings order effective August 11th - Reduced outdoor gatherings from 100 to 50 (indoor gathering limit will remain at 25) - Mayor Sarno and CDO Tim Sheehan join with Davenport Advisors, the developer of Overland Lofts for a tour of the economic development project that is part of the city's innovation district vision - Mayor Sarno joined with Police Commissioner Cheryl Clapprood for a pinning ceremony promoting a new Lieutenant and ten new Sergeants
+- Colorado, Delaware, West Virginia and Pennsylvania designated as lowrisk states - now exempt from Travel Order - Oregon, Washington state and Wyoming added to lower-risk states now exempt from Travel Order - Announced the extension of the Stop the Spread initiative through September 12, 2020 - o The City of Springfield has petitioned the state to extend the Stop the Spread initiative until September 30, 2020 - Updated gatherings order effective August 11th - Reduced outdoor gatherings from 100 to 50 (indoor gathering limit will remain at 25) - Mayor Sarno joined with the ADJJ Prayer Warriors for a Prayer Walk on Saturday, Sept.
+5th - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with Baystate Health Dr. Armando Paez, Chief of the Dept. of Medicine Division of Infectious Diseases; Chief Medical Officer of Mercy Medical Dr. Robert Roose; and City of Springfield cabinet heads Monday was a holiday so COVID-19 situation update press briefing was held on Tuesday. - Mayor Sarno and HHS Commissioner Caulton-Harris thanked residents and businesses for adhering to the public health measures and stressed the importance to continue to be vigilant to keep our community spread numbers down